fneum/sommerakademie-oxford/README.md

-# Material for Dare International Workshop 2025
+# Material for Sommerakademie Oxford

 ## Usage